apaivinen/spo-page-translation-flows/README.md

    `796ce85d-28cc-4fb0-b9ef-7183ecbc08b7`
 1. Get the site address for later use

-Now you should have sharepoint configurations done for one site and you should have following information saved:
+Now you should have sharepoint configurations done for one site,
+and you should  have following information saved:

 - Site Address
 - Site Pages GUID